 The department runs a weekly Science and Engineering Club which, generously funded by the PA, uses Technical LEGO and Meccano kits that the students use to produce some very complex models including radio controlled vehicles and a model racing car.
 The club also has other activities like paper bridge building and as well as some fun science experiments for younger pupils in the early part of the academic year.

 Annually, as part of their Aspire programme, a group of 12 Lower Sixth Students complete the Engineering Education Scheme (EES) at School, working on Engineering projects in conjunction with Jaguar Land Rover.
 Previous projects have involved developing improvements to the parking / manoeuvring systems for large vehicles, a prototype of a system which would raise and lower a sensor controlled ground level spoiler system when it detected obstructions and a sensor which triggers an alarm if a pedestrian or cyclist is adjacent to the rear door of a car.

 The programme includes a launch event, where the students complete a series of team working and problem solving activities during the day as well as learning about project management.
 Students also get to visit Jaguar Land Rover’s plant at Gaydon, which gives the pupils an idea of the scale of the design and research work that the company is involved in to develop their vehicles.
 The highlight of the programme is a two-day workshop at Loughborough University where the students have access to state of the art equipment to enable them to complete much of the practical work.

 Trips & Visits

-In recent years students have gone on to read Physics at Birmingham, Durham, Cambridge, Imperial College, Leeds, Manchester, Nottingham and Royal Holloway College amongst other universities.
+In recent years students have gone on to read Physics or Engineering at Birmingham, Durham, Cambridge, Imperial College, Leeds, Manchester, Nottingham and Royal Holloway College amongst other universities.